dafny-lang/dafny/docs/_includes/Modules.md

 Local names take precedence over imported names.
-If a name is used more than once among imported names (coming from different imports), then it is ambiguous to _use_ the name without qualification.
+If a name is used more than once among imported names (coming from different imports), then it is ambiguous to _use_ the name without qualification, unless they refer to the same entity or to equal types.

 ### 4.8.3.
 Module Id Context Name Resolution